Unified Development Code

 What is the Project's Scope?

-Task 1 - Code Assessment: On August 26, 2016, Todd Messenger submitted a comprehensive assessment of Loveland’s three development codes, identifying code reforms necessary to accomplish the key goals of the update project.
+Task 1 - Code Assessment: On August 26, 2016, Todd Messenger submitted a comprehensive assessment of Loveland’s three development codes, identifying code elements and reforms necessary to accomplish the key goals of the update project.
 Click here for the Strategic Assessment.

 - Minimize the cost to applicants of preparing and revising development applications until the granting of all discretionary decisions.
-Two new application types (Sketch Subdivision Plat and Sketch Site Development Plan) would allow applicants to obtain discretionary approvals, including resolution of any appeal, prior to incurring the expense of preparing public improvement construction drawings.
+Two new application types (Sketch Subdivision Plat and Sketch Site Development Plan) allow applicants to obtain discretionary approvals, including resolution of any appeal, prior to incurring the expense of preparing public improvement construction drawings.

-Task 3 - Infill and Corridor Development Standards: At a public hearing on May 8, 2017, the Loveland Planning Commission approved the final working draft for Enhanced Corridor Overlay Standards.
-The overlay standards encourage infill development in existing neighborhoods and redevelopment and business reinvestment along Loveland’s highway corridors.
-The overlay standards increase development options, expand the building envelope available for development and increase allowable building height on properties along highway corridors.
-Also at the May 8 public hearing, the Planning Commission approved the final working draft of a Housing Palette.
-The Housing Palette provides an opportunity for a broader range of housing types in Loveland, along with standards to ensure compatibility with existing neighborhoods
+Task 3 - Infill and Corridor Development Standards: At a public hearing on May 8, 2017, the Loveland Planning Commission approved the final working draft for Scale Threshold Standards and Enhanced Corridor Overlay Standards.
+The overlay standards encourage redevelopment and business reinvestment along Loveland’s highway corridors by increasing development options, the building envelope available for development, including an increase in allowable building height.
+The Enhanced Corridor Overlay Standards are in Division 18.06.09 of the UDC First Draft.

 Task 4 – New Residential Districts (Complete Neighborhoods): At a public hearing on July 24, 2017, the Planning Commission approved the final working draft of standards to encourage the development of Complete Neighborhoods in Loveland.
-These new development standards would encourage the development of mixed-use residential neighborhoods, including a variety of housing types and densities at a variety of price points.
-A Complete Neighborhood may also include prominently sited civic or community buildings, public open spaces, and neighborhood activity centers including stores, offices, entertainment, and services.
+These new standards encourage the development of mixed-use residential neighborhoods that include a variety of housing types and densities at a variety of price points.
+Complete Neighborhoods may include non-residential uses, such as stores, offices, and entertainment.
+The neighborhood includes clearly defined edges to ensure compatibility with adjacent land uses and sidewalks, and pathways that provide pedestrian and bicyclist a high degree of mobility.
+A Complete Neighborhood may also include prominently sited civic or community buildings and public open spaces.
 Schools and other public facilities may also be included in a Complete Neighborhood.
 Complete neighborhoods provide a balanced mix of activities in close proximity to each other and have a recognizable center (or centers).
-The community includes clearly defined edges to ensure compatibility with adjacent land uses and streets, sidewalks, and pathways give pedestrian and bicyclist at least equal status as the automobile.
+The standards for Complete Neighborhoods are in Division 18.06.04 of the UDC First Draft.

 This page will be updated as the code update project proceeds.